Courses

 Fall.

 This course is modeled after "Great Books" literature courses in the humanities, but with two important differences: we read non-fiction books in the social sciences rather than the humanities, written by highly prominent contemporary social scientists.
 The course title refers to the fact that the books are new, hence their potential greatness has yet to be confirmed by the test of time.
-We choose living authors to give students a unique opportunity: to interact with each of the six authors in Q&A sessions in person or via video conferencing.
-This fall some of the authors will appear in person for Q&A and the others will Skype with the class.
+We choose living authors to give students a unique opportunity: to interact with each of the six authors in Q&A sessions via live or recorded video conferencing.

 Full details for PSYCH 2580 - Six Pretty Good Books: Explorations in Social Science